North Christian Church: Sanctuary

 The pulpit, choir loft, and a Holtkamp organ are situated in a chancel opposite the main entrance stairway, occupying the western side of the sanctuary.
 Small chairs for church elders are upholstered in one of four colors.
-The organ is the last of its kind designed by Walter Holtkamp Sr. The organ, which dates from the building's opening in 1964, has three manuals, with either 2,340 or 2,432 pipes in total.
+The organ is the last of its kind designed by Walter Holtkamp Sr. Dating from the building's opening in 1964, it has three manuals, with either 2,340 or 2,432 pipes.
 Saarinen had intended for the varying lengths of the organ's pipes to serve as decorations in themselves.
 The western wall behind the chancel has a gate, reminiscent of an open tomb.
-Known as the "gate of resurrection", it conceals an opening that leads to the baptistery in the basement.
+Known as the "gate of resurrection", it conceals an opening that leads to the chapel in the basement.

 The sanctuary's plaster ceiling, a continuation of the roof soffit and basement ceiling, forms the underside of the roof.
-The ceiling panels surround a hexagon above the Communion table.
+The ceiling panels surround a hexagon above the communion table.
 Within this hexagon, trapezoidal panels with embedded recessed lights slope down toward the roof's hexagonal oculus opening, which lets natural light into the sanctuary.
 At the perimeter of the room, additional illumination is provided by indirect cove lighting, along with the glass panels from the basement.
 The glass panels, which let in natural light from the basement's curtain wall, are concealed, creating the impression that the light was coming from a mysterious source.
 The lighting design and general lack of windows, inspired by Saarinen's earlier Kresge Chapel, were variously described as giving the sanctuary a cavern-like feeling, or a sense of "peace and spiritual uplift".
 The shape of the sanctuary made its acoustics ideal for concerts; Indianapolis Symphony Orchestra director John Nelson preferred performing at the North Christian Church over anywhere else in Indiana.